DATA-606-2023-FALL-MONDAY/Katuri_Lokesh/Doc/proposal.md

 | Sensor15            | Reading from Sensor 15.                          | Float     |
 | Sensor16            | Reading from Sensor 16.                          | Float     |

-**Target/Label for ML Model:** The Goal is to understand the anomalies in the sensor behavior.
+**Target/Label for ML Model:** The goal is to understand the anomalies in the sensor behavior.

 **Potential Features/Predictors for ML Models:** All the sensor data will be considered.